opmuse/opmuse/README.md

     $ ./console database update
     $ ./console cherrypy

-If you want MySQL support and some additional dev-tools you should do this.
+If you want to use **MySQL** instead of SQLite (MySQL is recommended).

     $ source virtualenv/bin/activate
+    $ pip install -r mysql-requirements.txt
+    $ edit config/opmuse.ini # fix database.url
+    $ mysql -e "create database opmuse"
+    $ ./console database update

+If you want some additional dev tools (firepy, repoze.profile).

+    $ source virtualenv/bin/activate
-    $ pip install -r optional-requirements.txt
+    $ pip install -r dev-requirements.txt
+    $ ./console cherrypy -- -f # start with firepy (use with *cherrypy.request.firepy()*)
+    $ ./console cherrypy -- -p # start with repoze.profile (access it at */__profile__*)

 You probably want fixtures for some default data (an admin account with password admin for one).

     $ source virtualenv/bin/activate
     $ python opmuse/fixtures.py